git-srinath/DMS3.0/backend/modules/mapper/python_conversion_archive/PLSQL_TO_PYTHON_MAPPING.md

 ## Quick Reference Guide

-This document provides a side-by-side comparison of PL/SQL functions in `PKGDWMAPR_bdy.sql` and their Python equivalents in `pkgdwmapr.py`.
+This document provides a side-by-side comparison of PL/SQL functions in `PKGDMS_MAPR_bdy.sql` and their Python equivalents in `pkgdms_mapr.py`.

 ---